Mousten/mcp-bigquery-server/README.md

 ### Supabase Setup

-For enhanced caching and analytics features, you'll need a Supabase project with the following tables:
+For enhanced caching and analytics features, you'll need a Supabase project with the following tables and policies.

 - `query_cache` - Stores cached query results
 - `table_dependencies` - Tracks table dependencies for cache invalidation